-Since 2003, the Northern School of Contemporary Dance has been a constituent school of the Conservatoire for Dance and Drama (CDD).
+The Northern School of Contemporary Dance has been a member of the Conservatoire for Dance and Drama (CDD) since 2003.

 Members of the Corporation Governing Body

 The members who served on the Corporation's governing body during the year and up to the date of signature of this report were as listed on Page 9.